andrereus/andrereus-blog/posts/how-to-implement-coding-guidelines.md

 ## EditorConfig

-EditorConfig defines a few basic settings for files in the editor.
+EditorConfig defines a few basic settings for files in the code editor / IDE.
 They are applied when you create or save a file.

 Sample .editorconfig file: